Why do we collect and use pupil information?

 Bradford BD9 5DF

-Chief Operating Officer/Data Protection Officer
+Chief Operating Officer and Data Protection Lead

 The Priestley Academy Trust

-If you cannot access any of the websites mentioned within this document please contact the school on 01274 495934.
+If you cannot access any of the websites mentioned within this document, please contact the school on 01274 495934.